-Revenue from educational activities, primarily medical professional fees, net of allowances, increased by \$219.8 million, or 5.5 percent, in 2020 and increased by \$338.5 million, or 9.2 percent, in 2019.
-Revenues increased slower in 2020 due to the cancellation of clinic visits, starting in March, as a result of the outbreak of COVID-19.
-The growth in 2019 is generally associated with an expanded patient base and improved collections.
+Revenue from educational activities, primarily medical professional fees, net of allowances, increased by \$481.9 million, or 11.4 percent, in 2021 and increased by \$219.8 million, or 5.5 percent, in 2020.
+Revenues increased in 2021 due to higher patient volumes.
+Revenues increased more slowly in 2020 due to the cancellation of clinic visits, starting in March, due to the outbreak of COVID-19.

 Auxiliary enterprises include housing, food service, parking, bookstores, student centers, unions and child-care centers.
-Revenue from auxiliary enterprises, net of allowances, decreased by \$301.6 million, or 17.6 percent, in 2020 and increased by \$32.0 million, or 1.9 percent, in 2019.
-In the spring of 2020, when the state orders to shelter in place were issued, students were permitted to cancel housing contracts for the remainder of the academic year.
+Revenue from auxiliary enterprises, net of allowances, decreased by \$758.9 million, or 53.6 percent, in 2021 and decreased by \$301.6 million, or 17.6 percent, in 2020.
+In the spring of 2020, students were permitted to cancel housing contracts for the remainder of the academic year.
 Many students elected to move home and student refunds of \$299.0 million were issued related to canceled housing contracts and dining plans.
-In 2019, auxiliary revenues increased consistent with enrollment and the University's initiative to expand campus housing while minimizing increases in housing costs for students.
+Revenues for auxiliary enterprises decreased significantly in 2021 due to state and local limitations on occupancy for housing and dining facilities.